Ghana election: NDC releases evidence Akufo-Addo should not have been winner

 Leading the charge for the NDC to prove the election was stolen is Dr Justice Moses Ahetor, a statistician, who used three different results produced by the Election Commission to discredit the declaration.

-Ahetor, according to a report by Ghanaeb.com argued that using the EC’s own figures, corrections and statement of declaration on the polls should have gone into a run-off.
+Ahetor, according to a report by Ghanaweb.com argued that using the EC’s own figures, corrections and statement of declaration on the polls should have gone into a run-off.

 The Electoral Commission had declared President Akufo-Addo as the winner without the results from Techiman South Constituency.